epreglej/ComfyVR/README.md

 ### Sample dialog window
-Finally, when you click on the body part, a dialog window pops up with all the relevant information.
+Finally, when users click on the body part, a dialog window pops up with all the relevant information that was mentioned earlier.

 <p align="left">
   &nbsp;